Andrew Collins (judge): Notable cases

 In 2005 Ken Livingstone, Mayor of London, refused to apologize for saying to an Evening Standard reporter "you might be Jewish, but actually you are just like a concentration camp guard".
 Complaints were made to the Standards Board for England and on 24 February 2006 the Adjudication Panel for England found Livingstone guilty of "bringing his office into disrepute" and suspended him from office for four weeks.
 The penalty was due to take effect on 1 March 2006, but Livingstone appealed to the High Court of Justice, which deferred the penalty pending the appeal, and on 5 October 2006 the matter came before Collins, who overturned the decision to suspend Livingstone, regardless of the outcome of his appeal.
 His final judgement some weeks later upheld Livingstone's appeal and stated that the Adjudication Panel had misdirected itself, finding that Livingstone had not brought his office into disrepute, quashed the suspension, and ordered the Standards Board to pay Livingstone's costs, estimated at £250,000.
 Collins found that the words "just like a concentration camp guard" were indefensible and considered that Livingstone should have apologised, but added that "Anyone is entitled to say what he likes of another provided he does not act unlawfully and so commits an offence under, for example, the Public Order Act.
 Surprising as it may perhaps appear to some, the right of freedom of speech does extend to abuse."

-Also in 2005, Collins presided in the Divisional Court when it considered the case of Jackson v Attorney General, a case which concerned the lawfulness of the use of the Parliament Acts of 1911 and 1949 to pass the Hunting Act 2004 to limit fox hunting.
-The case was appealed to the Court of Appeal and became an important constitutional case.
+Also in 2005, Collins presided in the Divisional Court when it considered the case of R (Jackson) v Attorney General, a case which upheld the validity of the Parliament Act 1949 and consequently the use of the amended Parliament Act 1911 to pass the Hunting Act 2004 to limit fox hunting.
+The decision was upheld by both the Court of Appeal and the House of Lords.